echeung1008/game-development-tools/README.md

 # Blue Muffin Games Tools

-Reusable Unity tools and scripts developed by **Blue Muffin Games**.
+Reusable Unity tools and scripts developed by [Edmund Cheung (Blue Muffin)](https://bluemuffindev.wixsite.com/home).
-These utilities were originally created for our games **Compactory** and **Arctic Slopes**, and will continue to evolve as we build future projects.
+These utilities were originally created for my games **Compactory** and **Arctic Slopes**, and will continue to evolve as I build future projects.
 They are designed to make gameplay systems, editor workflows, and general development faster and easier.

 ---